Legal aid for asylum seekers

 How to apply

-To apply for legal aid and advice to assist you with your asylum application, you fill in the application form and send it to any of the three law centres that provide services for international protection applicants below.
+To get help with your asylum application, fill in the application form for legal aid and advice.
+Send it to any of the 3 law centres listed below that provide services for international protection applicants.